-Speaking of "cheating" and cultural differences, some students from abroad find that Ontario students don't cooperate readily on projects.
-This may have to do with a greater sense of competition, but in part it stems from a moralism that "everyone should do her or his own work" and that to collaborate is to be dishonest.
+Regarding "cheating" and cultural differences, some students from abroad find that Ontario students don't cooperate readily on projects.
+This may have to do with a greater sense of competition, but in part it stems from the belief that "everyone should do her or his own work" and that to collaborate is to be dishonest.
 Please keep these differences in mind.